Full API Documentation

 alias of Div

-class BulletedList(items: list[Any], **kwargs)
+class BulletedList(items: List[Any], **kwargs)

 class Button(text: str, url: str, arguments=None, **kwargs)